MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks

-It is important to note that while several other prior works have explored integer quantization of SNNs~\cite{intSnn,hessianSnn}, they have primarily focused on very shallow networks with a local learning rule that is not suitable for large-scale image classification tasks.
-Furthermore, they did not consider the quantization of the membrane potential, making their work orthogonal to ours.
+\textbf{STDP-based SNNs} Recent works on weight quantization of SNNs~\cite{intSnn,hessianSnn,stdp_q,stdp_q2,qspin} have primarily focused on shallow networks with local spike timing dependent plasticity (STDP) learning, which does not scale for complex image classification tasks.

+\textbf{Conversion-based SNNs} Several works investigate quantization in the ANN-to-SNN conversion technique.
+Those works put their efforts into compressing the ANN activations to get better energy and accuracy performance on the converted-SNNs~\cite{conv_q1,conv_q2} while keeping the weights and membrane potentials at full or integer precision.

+Additionally, prior efforts have explored pruning methods to reduce the SNN size~\cite{admm,stq}.
+Further, certain works have proposed reducing the number of timesteps required for processing an input which translates to energy and memory savings on hardware~\cite{dtsnn}.
+MINT is orthogonal and complementary to these SNN-optimization schemes.
+Finally, there have been separate hardware efforts to accelerate SNNs during inference with temporal/spatial reuse dataflows of weights and membrane potentials~\cite{sata,spinalflow,ptb}.
+MINT can be deployed on these accelerators without additional hardware resources.